12279

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-PubMatic's free cash flow came in at $19.54 million in Q4, up 178% year on year.
+PubMatic's free cash flow came in at $16.26 million in Q1, up 205% year on year.

 PubMatic Free Cash Flow

-PubMatic has generated $52.83 million in free cash flow over the last 12 months, a solid 19.8% of revenue.
-This strong FCF margin stems from its asset-lite business model, giving it optionality and plenty of cash to reinvest in its business.
+PubMatic has generated $63.76 million in free cash flow over the last 12 months, an impressive 22.9% of revenue.
+This high FCF margin stems from its asset-lite business model and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a cash cushion.

-We were impressed by PubMatic's strong free cash flow margin improvement this quarter.
-We were also glad next quarter's revenue guidance came in higher than Wall Street's estimates.
-Zooming out, we think this was a fantastic beat and raise quarter that should have shareholders cheering.
-The stock is up 25.8% after reporting and currently trades at $20.85 per share.
+We were impressed by PubMatic's superb growth in net revenue retention this quarter.
+We were also excited its revenue and EPS outperformed Wall Street's estimates.
+Its revenue guidance for next quarter came in above analysts' expectations at $70 million.
+Overall, we think this was a really good quarter that should please shareholders.
+The stock is up 8.9% after reporting and currently trades at $26.19 per share.

 Is Now The Time?

-PubMatic's price-to-sales ratio based on the next 12 months is 3.2x, suggesting that the market has lower expectations of the business, relative to the high growth tech stocks.
-We can find things to like about PubMatic and there's no doubt it's a bit of a market darling, at least for some.
-But we are wondering whether there might be better opportunities elsewhere right now.
+PubMatic's price-to-sales ratio based on the next 12 months is 4.0x, suggesting the market has lower expectations for the business relative to the hottest tech stocks.
+While there are some things to like about PubMatic and its valuation is reasonable, we think there are better opportunities elsewhere in the market right now.

-Wall Street analysts covering the company had a one-year price target of $17.88 per share right before these results (compared to the current share price of $20.85), implying they didn't see much short-term potential in the PubMatic.
+Wall Street analysts covering the company had a one-year price target of $25.13 right before these results (compared to the current share price of $26.19).